Back to Parmenides: Records and timelessness

 In a true spatially relational theory, an instantaneous state of an observer is encoded in a partial field configuration.
 There are no subjective overtones attributed to an observer -- it is merely a (partial) state of the fields.
 Of course, there are many regions of configuration space where no such thing as an observer will be represented.

 Since each point is a possible `now', and there is no evolution, each `now' has an equal claim on existing.
 This establishes the plane of existence, every `now\rq{} that can exist, does exist!
 We are at least partway towards the adage of quantum mechanics.
 If this was a discrete space, we could say that each element has the same weight.
 This is known as the principle of indifference and it implies that we count each copy of a similar observer once.\footnote{The intuition obtained for Many Worlds in the discrete configuration spaces can be misleading for our purposes.
 In that case, each `branch\rq{} can be counted, and one needs a further explanation to count them according to the Born rule.
-Based on this principle, and on the Epistemic Principle of Separability, Carroll et al claim that the Born rule can be derived \cite{Carroll}. }
+There are different ways of going about this, e.g.: based on this principle, and on the Epistemic Principle of Separability, Carroll et al claim that the Born rule can be derived \cite{Carroll}. }

 But configuration space is a continuous space, like $\mathbb{R}^2$ (but infinite-dimensional).
 Unlike what is the case with discrete spaces, there is no preferred way of counting points of $\mathbb{R}^2$.
 We need to imprint $\mathcal{M}$ with a volume form; each volume form represents a different way of counting configurations.